borfebor/alpaca_proteomics/my-project/docs/5_integration.md

 **Notes:**

-- The function applies enrichment factor corrections based on whether the sample mode is amplification (for increased fraction) or sampling (for decreased fraction).
+- The function applies enrichment factor corrections based on whether the sample mode is enriched (for increased fraction) or concentrated (for decreased fraction).
 - The molecule counts are calculated using Avogadro's number for conversion from fmol to molecules.
 - The function can also compute sample-specific and cell-specific concentrations based on the experimental setup provided in the `preparation` DataFrame.